pandeydhruv2001/Payment-Gateway-System/README.md

 ## Usage
 To use the payment gateway system, follow these steps:

-1. Enter the payment amount and select the currency.
-2. Enter the card details and billing information.
-3. Click the "Pay Now" button to initiate the payment.
-4. You will be redirected to a confirmation page with the payment status.
+To make a payment, simply fill out the payment form with your name, email, phone number, and payment amount, and click on the "Pay Now" button.
+You will be redirected to the Razorpay payment gateway, where you can complete the payment using your credit or debit card.

+Once the payment is processed, you will be redirected back to the Payment Gateway System, where you can see the transaction details.

 ## Support
 If you encounter any issues with the payment gateway system, please create a [new issue](https://github.com/pandeydhruv2001/Payment-Gateway-System/issues) in the GitHub repository.